-(C) Provided further, that nothing shall be construed as barring any other process found equivalent to pasteurization for milk and milk products, which has been recognized by the United States Food and Drug Administration ( FDA) as provided in 21 U.S.C. §343(h)(3) of the Federal Food, Drug and Cosmetic Act.
+(C) Provided further, that nothing shall be construed as barring any other process found equivalent to pasteurization for milk and milk products, which has been recognized by the FDA as provided in 21 U.S.C. §343(h)(3) of the Federal Food, Drug and Cosmetic Act.
 Only such FDA recognized processes and no other shall be considered by the department.

-(69) Permit--A license or certification to engage in the activity listed on the permit, license, or certificate.
+(76) Permit--A license or certification to engage in the activity listed on the permit, license, or certificate.